Chinese Investments Kazakhstan

 ‘The Other Side of Oil’ is named one of the best investigations of the year

-The Other Side of Oil documentary is recognized as one of the best investigative stories of 2020 by The Global Investigative Journalism Network.
+The Other Side of Oil documentary was recognized by The Global Investigative Journalism Network as one of the best investigative stories of 2020.

-The documentary focusing on the lives of people living right beside the largest oil reserves in Kazakhstan is placed in the GIJN annual review of the investigations of the year in Russian and Ukrainian.
-The nominees were chosen by the GIJT’s editor among pieces that highlight social issues, and stories that can inspire journalists around the world.
+The documentary focusing on the lives of people living right beside the largest oil reserves in Kazakhstan is included in the GIJN annual review of the investigations of the year in Russian and Ukrainian.
+The GIJT’s editor chose the nominees from pieces that highlight social issues and stories that can inspire journalists around the world.

 The movie was directed, filmed, and produced by Lukpan Akhmedyarov and Raul Uporov of Uralskaya Nedelya (Uralsk Weekly) – one of the few independent news outlets in Kazakhstan.